 The new black windows made a huge difference.
 She also added more windows on the right side of the second floor that define the dining area.

 Black windows are a huge trend.
 They are more striking and custom looking than standard white and provide the necessary contrast for the white and light exteriors everyone is doing now.
-I talked about black windows here.
+Find out what else I have to say about black windows here.

-I think they can be a classic choice for exteriors (when they are chosen well and create crisp contrast with the body colour), but they are definitely more bossy and challenging in an interior (keep them white inside).
+I think black windows can be a classic choice for exteriors (when they are chosen well and create crisp contrast with the body colour), but they are definitely more bossy and challenging in an interior (if you can, keep them white inside).

 Related post: Are Black Windows the Best Choice for your New Build